Russell McVinney: Bishop of Providence

-On May 29, 1948, McVinney was appointed the fifth bishop of the Diocese of Providence by Pope Pius XII.
-He received his episcopal consecration on July 14, 1948, from Archbishop Amleto Giovanni Cicognani, with Bishops Henry O'Brien and James Connolly serving as co-consecrators.
+On May 29, 1948, McVinney was appointed the fifth bishop of Providence by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of Saints Peter and Paul in Providence on July 14, 1948, from Archbishop Amleto Giovanni Cicognani, with Bishops Henry O'Brien and James Connolly serving as co-consecrators.
 He was the first native of Rhode Island to serve as bishop of Providence.
 During his 23-year tenure in Providence, McVinney established 28 new parishes, mostly in rapidly growing suburban and rural areas of the diocese.
-He also established 40 new Catholic schools and oversaw the construction of new buildings for many preexisting schools.
-In 1954, he opened Our Lady of Fatima Hospital for the chronically ill, in North Providence, Rhode Island.
+He also established 40 new Catholic schools and oversaw the expansion of many existing schools.

+The start of World War II in 1939 had forced the closure of the American College in Belgium.
+After the end of the war, the American bishops began to talk of reestablishing the seminary.
+McVinney became one of its strongest advocates.
+When the bishops voted in 1951 to reestablish the college, they named McVinney as chair of its new board of bishops.
+He then appointed Reverend Thomas Maloney, a priest from Providence, to serve as its new rector.

-McVinney convoked the fourth synod of the diocese on October 8, 1952.
-He founded the Sisters of Our Lady of Providence in 1955 and later the Brothers of Our Lady of Providence in 1959.
-In 1957, in order to accommodate the increasing number of seminarians at Our Lady of Providence Seminary, he oversaw the construction of a complex of new buildings for the seminary.
+McVinney convoked the fourth diocesan synod in 1952.
+In 1954, he opened Our Lady of Fatima Hospital for the chronically ill in North Providence, Rhode Island.He founded the Sisters of Our Lady of Providence in 1955.
+In 1957, to accommodate the increasing number of seminarians at Our Lady of Providence Seminary, he oversaw the construction of a complex of new buildings for the seminary.

+In 1957, McVinney traveled to Leuven to celebrate the American College centennial.
+As a result of the 1950s vocations boom in the United States, over 100 seminarians were enrolled at the college.
+During the celebrations, McVinney received an honorary doctorate from the Catholic University of Louvain.
+In 1959, he inaugurated the Brothers of Our Lady of Providence.

 Between 1962 and 1965, McVinney attended all four sessions of the Second Vatican Council in Rome.
-Following the conclusion of the Council, he created a Diocesan Liturgical Commission in June 1964 and one of the first Diocesan Ecumenical Commissions in the United States in January 1965.
-He also established the Catholic Inner City Apostolate in 1966 and the Diocesan Human Relations Commission in 1967.
+He created a diocesan Liturgical Commission in 1964 and one of the first diocesan Ecumenical Commissions in the United States in 1965.
+He also established the Catholic Inner City Apostolate in 1966 and the diocesan Human Relations Commission in 1967.

-Reestablishment of the American College of Louvain

-McVinney's alma mater, the American College in Belgium, closed on the eve of the Second World War.
-In 1949, the bishops of the United States began to talk of reestablishing the seminary.
-McVinney, along with Bishop Matthew Brady of the diocese of Manchester, became a forceful advocate of reestablishing the college.

-When the bishops voted in 1951 to reestablish the American College, McVinney was made chair of the American College's new board of bishops.
-He appointed a priest of his diocese, Thomas Maloney, as the new rector.
-Maloney arrived back in Leuven in spring of 1952, and the new crop of seminarians, including a number from Providence, arrived that autumn.
-By the celebration of the college's centennial in 1957, the American College had been significant renovated and, as a result of the 1950s vocations boom in the United States, over a hundred seminarians were living and studying at McVinney's alma mater.
-McVinney, present at the centennial celebrations, was granted an honorary doctorate from the Catholic University of Louvain, alongside Bisholp Fulton J. Sheen.